I was off on Monday, our friends were still in town, and I had a

 his door lock had been punched and his briefcase had been stolen.
 At

 least he did not have to clean up shattered safety glass.
+Then to complete the training categories, we did a traffic stop.

 Another Illegal left turn and another happy citizen.
 Quick side note,